Aliases for RPS6KB1 Gene

 GeneCards Summary for RPS6KB1 Gene

-RPS6KB1 (Ribosomal Protein S6 Kinase, 70kDa, Polypeptide 1) is a Protein Coding gene.
-Diseases associated with RPS6KB1 include triple-receptor negative breast cancer and lymphangioleiomyomatosis.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
+RPS6KB1 (Ribosomal Protein S6 Kinase B1) is a Protein Coding gene.
+Diseases associated with RPS6KB1 include tuberous sclerosis and mitral valve disease.
+Among its related pathways are Signaling by GPCR and RXR and RAR heterodimerization with other nuclear receptor.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is AKT1.
+An important paralog of this gene is SGK1.

 UniProtKB/Swiss-Prot for RPS6KB1 Gene